TBD54566975/technical-proposals/tp025/README.md

 1. The currently proposed structure falls short if there is a need to snapshot a specific protocol context (it's likely there are additional unsupported scenarios).
 We could introduce support for it under the "protocol" subtree, but that would violate the current design goal of "no intersecting message set in branches".

 1. It is be extremely desirable if not necessary for the scoping scheme used in snapshot be compatible to permission scoping and protocol hierarchy, such that messages in a snapshots created can roughly match the scope of permission or path of a protocol feature toggle.
-It does not make sense functionally and dangerous even for example to allow a snapshot of both protocol-authorized and non-protocol-authorized Records messages with schema `x`.

-   If we allow intersecting scopes, it means we'd need to know the snapshot scopes each messages belongs in at any given time, so that we'd have necessary information when evaluating if a message should be kept or not due to a new snapshot being created.
-Furthermore, when authorizing a message against the snapshots, we'd need to iterate overall many/all snapshots.
+1. It does not make sense functionally and dangerous even to allow scopes that cuts across both protocol-authorized messages and protocol-less message.

 1. It doesn't seem logical to permit the deletion of a snapshot once it's created for authorization purposes.
 If the snapshot is deleted, the DWeb Node will no longer be able to utilize the deleted snapshot to prevent unauthorized access.